ptfonseca/ISEG-beamer-templates/README.md

 \end{frame}
 ```

-## References
+### References

-If you use citations, paste them in the **references.bib** repace it with a file of the same name where you have your citations in biblatex format.
+If you use citations, paste them in the **references.bib** replace it with a file of the same name where you have your citations in biblatex format.
 I recommend using [Jabref](http://www.jabref.org) to organize your citations and generate bib files.

 If you don't want to print the **bibliography** on the last slide, or if you don't use citations on your presentation, comment out or delete the inclusion of the **references-section.tex** file, just before the end of the document: